 Item 6.
-Selected Financial Data

-Not applicable.
+Reserved.

 Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.

 The following discussion is intended to assist you in understanding our financial condition and results of operations and should be read in conjunction with the financial statements and related notes included elsewhere in this Annual Report on Form 10-K. Many of the amounts and percentages in this section have been rounded for convenience of presentation, but actual recorded amounts have been used in computations.
 Accordingly, some information may appear not to compute accurately.